-When you stand on the beaches and look up at where the troops had to go, the price of what we often take for granted looms out of the ghosts.
+When you stand on the beaches, you crane your neck to look up the cliffs to and look up at where the troops had to go, the price of what we often take for granted looms out of the ghosts.
 The cliffs are high, ragged.
 With no climbing skills at all, I can’t imagine trying to get to the top, much less with guns pointed and firing in my direction.
 And yet they did.
-And many of them died.
-Many of them were wounded.
-Many of them are still there, buried at the top of the cliffs, overlooking Omaha Beach.
+Many died.
+Many were wounded.
+Many are still there, buried at the top of the cliffs, overlooking Omaha Beach.
 I felt an almost religious appreciation for the Greatest Generation‘s sacrifices.
 There is no physical place that to me represents the ancient struggle of good versus evil.
 It is awe-inspiring.

 And really, it all started in and around Ste.
 Mère-Église.

 In researching this post, I found conflicting information about Howard.
 Some folks say Howard was a fraud.

 Others, including the French Government believe his story.
 And at the 65th Anniversary of D-Day, in 2009, the French Government awarded Howard their highest medal, the Legion of Honor for exemplary valor and service, even after the Boston Herald article “exposed him” as a fraud.

 Howard in the center at the 65th Anniversary of the D-Day Landings (Google Image)